bmolnar91/workbook/module_oop.md

 #### How do you prevent developers from overriding a method in a subclass?
 To prevent a method from being overridden in a subclass, it has to be declared with the `final` keyword.
 If we try to override a final method in a subclass, it will lead to an error during the compilation.

-Another way is to simply declare the method as `private`.
+Another way is to simply declare the method as `private` (although there's a workaround for that).

 #### How do you prevent developers from changing the value of a variable?